 - To show processes & data flow between processes (if needed)

-- To show organization of components (layered horizontally or vertically)
+- To show the organization of components (layered horizontally or vertically)

 Considering the value of logical architecture, here are 5 important tips to create effective & impactful logical architecture.